conal/quotes/quotes.md

 "Waking up to who you are requires letting go of who you imagine yourself to be." -  Alan Watts

-"Insanity in individuals is something rare --- but in groups, parties, nations and epochs, it is the rule." - Friedrich Nietzsche
+"Insanity in individuals is something rare---but in groups, parties, nations and epochs, it is the rule." - Friedrich Nietzsche

 "I mean by intellectual integrity the habit of deciding vexed questions in accordance with the evidence, or of leaving them undecided where the evidence is inconclusive.
 This virtue, though it is underestimated by almost all adherents of any system of dogma, is to my mind of the very greatest social importance and far more likely to benefit the world than Christianity or any other system of organized beliefs." - Bertrand Russell, Can Religion Cure Our Troubles (1954)